AlexandreDejour/DofusGroup/README.md

 ## Presentation

-DofusGroup app is a tool to create team players in the game Dofus.
-This app is a support of my training during my studies in O'Clock School.
+Hi!
+My name is Alexandre, i'm french and i'm a new web developer.
+I will present you my personal project made during my studies in O'Clock School.
+DofusGroup is an app to help [Dofus](https://www.dofus.com/fr) players find team mates in the game.

 ## Description